C-Squat

 C-Squat is a former squat house located at 155 Avenue C (between 9th and 10th Streets) in the Alphabet City neighborhood of Manhattan, New York City that has been home to musicians, artists, and activists, among others.
-After a fire, it was taken into city ownership in 1978 and squatters moved in in 1989.
+After a fire, it was taken into city ownership in 1978 and squatters moved in 1989.
 The building was restored in 2002 and since then it has been legally owned by the occupants.
 Its ground-floor storefront now houses the Museum of Reclaimed Urban Space.

 History

 Founding

 Constructed in 1872, this pre-Old Law Tenement housed a pickle shop, cigar factory, cabinetmaker's workshop, saloon, bookbinder, tailor, and Republican meeting hall.
 The building was ravaged by a fire and New York City assumed possession in 1978.
 Some tenants, mainly Latino and black people, stayed on as squatters, running an illegal after-hours club.
 Six years later, they were evicted.
 The building then stood empty until 1989 when the current squatters arrived.
 It has remained occupied.

 Journalist and author Robert Neuwirth described the situation that gave birth to many of New York's squats, including C-Squat, in the late 1970s through 1980s, "In the 1970s, scores of landlords walked away from old tenement buildings.
 Many buildings slid into vacancy and rot.
-By the 1980s, squatters took over many of the structures in fringe areas such as Alphabet City (Avenues A to D) in the Lower East Side and in certain areas of the Bronx and Brooklyn.
+By the 1980s, squatters took over many of the structures in fringe areas such as Alphabet City (Avenues A to D) on the Lower East Side and in certain areas of the Bronx and Brooklyn.
 They had to fight to stay.
 The city dispossessed hundreds of squatters, sometimes mounting massive paramilitary attacks on their buildings.
 In the end, 12 squatter buildings survived, and they outlasted official resistance."

 After extensive negotiations beginning under Giuliani's administration, New York City granted provisional ownership of C-Squat and 11 other Lower East Side squats to the Urban Homesteading Assistance Board (UHAB) in 2002.
 The not-for-profit oversaw the squat's renovation and conversion into resident-owned cooperative housing.
 One squat's residents elected not to participate in the UHAB-managed legalization process and are suing for ownership under adverse possession.

 Working in partnership with the squatters, the National Co-Op Bank (NCB), and the New York City Department of Housing Preservation and Development (HPD), UHAB secured loans to help repair the remaining eleven Lower East Side squats, bringing them up to building and fire code, and forming HDFCs – a kind of co-op housing, which transfers ownership to the building's occupants.
 Having completed this process, C-Squat is no longer a "squat," but rather a legally occupied building, purchased by the former squatters in a deal brokered with the city council by the Urban Homesteading Assistance Board in 2002 for one dollar.